 Most children can be taught to use the toilet when they are between 2 years and 3 years old.
 Using the toilet to defecate is usually accomplished first.
 Most children can be trained to control their bowels between age 2 and 3 and to control their bladder between age 3 and 4.
 By age 5, most children are able to control their bladder during the day (called daytime urinary continence) and manage all aspects of dressing, undressing, urinating or defecating, wiping, flushing, and handwashing.
-However, about 30% of healthy 4-year-old children and 10% of 7-year-old children have not yet achieved regular nighttime bladder control (called nighttime incontinence or nocturnal enuresis—see Urinary Incontinence in Children).
+However, about 30% of healthy 4-year-old children and 10% of 7-year-old children have not yet achieved regular nighttime bladder control (called nighttime incontinence or nocturnal enuresis).
 For children who have trouble controlling their bowels (called stool incontinence or encopresis), see Stool Incontinence in Children.

 Recognizing signs of the child's readiness is the key to toilet teaching.
 Readiness is signaled when the child

 Children are usually ready to start training between the ages of 18 months and 24 months.
 Despite physical readiness to use the toilet, some children may not be emotionally ready.
 To avoid a lengthy struggle over toileting, it is best to wait until children indicate emotional readiness.
 When children are ready, they will ask for help in the bathroom or make their way to the potty chair on their own.

 The toilet training routine should be consistent among all caregivers.
 Babysitters, grandparents, and childcare workers should follow the same routine and use the same names for body parts and bathroom acts.